 James Watt is the Scottish engineer and inventor who literally changed the world.
 His improvements to the steam engine drove the Industrial Revolution.
 His success was so great that the internationally recognised SI (Système international (d’unités)) unit of power was named the Watt in his honour.

-The year 2019 marks the 200th anniversary of Watt’s death and the 250th anniversary of Watt’s patent (to use a separate condenser to improve the efficiency of a steam engine.).
+The year 2019 marked the 200th anniversary of Watt’s death and the 250th anniversary of Watt’s patent (to use a separate condenser to improve the efficiency of a steam engine.).

 You’ll find out more about Watt’s life below.